usds/justice40-tool/client/DESIGN2DEV.md

 - Developer process

 ## Designer process
-- Designers are using a tool to capture designs and mocks
+- Designers are using a Sketch library from USWDS to ensure elements brought into the design are using USWDS components and tokens.
-- Designs capture the app/site on various widths that are supported
+- <h> and <p> tags were defined using USWDS spacing, color, and typography tokens.
+- Designs show <h> and <p> tags in context using realistic content (though content is subject to change).
-- Designs will show spacing / typography for most commonly used components using USWDS tokens.
+- Designs also show additional spacing tokens used for containers.
-- TBD to be filled in by design
+- Designs show the various breakpoints (using USWDS tokens as guidance) to indicate how elements shift between narrow and wide screen widths.
+- If there is not a USWDS component available to fulfill an interaction need, a custom design is created, keeping in mind scalability, the larger design system, and responsiveness.

 ## Developer process
 There are a number of ways that the app is styled.